upstash/qstash-js/examples/workflow/hono/README.md

 npm install
 ```

-2. Get the credentials from the [Upstash Console](https://console.upstash.com/qstash) and add them to the `.dev.vars` file.
+2. Get the credentials from the [Upstash Console](https://console.upstash.com/qstash) and add them to the `.env` file.

 ```bash
 QSTASH_URL=